DanielDDG/etch-a-sketch/README.md

 ### Things Learned

-* Became more comfortable with JavaScript & CSS.
+* Learned the basics of CSS Grid.
-* Experience with Flexbox styling.
+* More experience with Flexbox styling.
 * Writing cleaner code.
 * Improved aesthetic design of webpages.